sayande717/notes/topics/Digital-Logic.md

 #### <u>XOR Gate</u>
 - If 2 inputs are A & B, A ⊕ B = $A \bar B + \bar AB$
 - If both inputs are same, output will be `0`, otherwise `1`.
+- In a K-Map, if the diagonals are covered with 1, we can take XOR of the variables.
 - Truth Table:
     | A | B | Y |
     |---|---|---|